Cautions for Plug-n-Fire

 - Water in contact with a kiln can cause an electrocution hazard.

-- If you keep a kiln outside (even in a very dry environment) and cover it with a tarp to protect it from rain you could still cause corrosion from the dew that forms on the cold metal surface of the kiln in the morning.
+- If you keep a kiln outside (even in an arid environment) and cover it with a tarp to protect it from rain, you could still cause corrosion from the dew that forms on the cold metal surface of the kiln in the morning.

-Check Temperatures Around Kiln - Check temperatures around the kiln when it is at high fire to be sure that you are not creating an unsafe condition.
+Check Temperatures Around Kiln - Check temperatures around kiln when it is operating at high levels to ensure it is not creating an unsafe condition.

-Keep A Fire Extinguisher Near Kiln - Keep an adequate fire extinguisher near the kiln and check it on a regular basis.
+Keep A Fire Extinguisher Near Kiln - Keep an adequate fire extinguisher near the kiln and check it regularly.

-- Use a fire extinguisher that is rated for electrical fires (we recommend ABC rating).
+- Use a fire extinguisher rated for electrical fires—an ABC-rated extinguisher is recommended.

 GENERAL ENVIRONMENT CAUTIONS